 Depending on the time of year, Hobart offers much in the way of festivals and events.
 The Sydney to Hobart Yacht Race is a yearly phenomenon held on Boxing Day.
 In April the city features a tulip festival at the botanical gardens.
 The city also offers football, rugby and cricket matches to attend and the Australian Hockey League holds events for both men's and women's teams.

 A fun way to view the city in its entirety is from the water.
 Peppermint Bay Cruises offers visitors several hours aboard a yacht that showcases oceanic wonders and geological features before stopping for a seafood lunch.
 Enterprising visitors can also hike the heights of Mount Wellington for the breathtaking views of Hobart spread out below and a clear view of the vastness of the ocean beyond.

 Monthly Average Prices for Return Airfares to Hobart (AUD)

 |Gold Coast to Hobart||-||$413||$479||$713||-||-|

 |Darwin to Hobart||$1139||-||-||-||-||-|

 Did you know...

-- The Hobart Airport Tourist Park which is at 2 Flight Street, Cambridge is the closest hotel to Hobart airport.
+- The Hobart Airport Tourist Park located at 2 Flight Street, Cambridge is the nearest hotel to Hobart airport.